View a full list of Victoria University of Wellington's research centres, institutes and chairs.

 The Chair in Regulatory Practice researches regulatory practice and stewardship, to help improve regulation and its impact on social and economic performance.

-Research by the Chair in the Economics of Disasters focuses on the economic impact of natural disasters and how this can be reduced and better managed.
+Research by this Chair focuses on the economic impacts of natural disasters and climate change, and how these impacts can be mitigated and better managed.

 The Chair of Wellbeing and Public Policy is based in Wellington School of Business and Government and conducts specialist research in public wellbeing policy.